Darkorg69/Better-Leveling/README.md

 ### Mining

 1. Stonecutting
-   `Increase the speed at which you break stone.`
+   `Increase the speed at which you break stone`
 2. Prospecting
-   `Increase potential drops when mining ores.`
+   `Increase potential drops when mining ores`
 3. Woodcutting
-   `Increase the speed at which you break any wooden blocks.`
+   `Increase the speed at which you break any wooden blocks`
 4. Treasure Hunting
-   `Random chance to find treasure while digging.`
+   `Random chance to find treasure while digging`
 5. Soft Landing
-   `Land softer and decrease fall damage taken.`
+   `Land softer and decrease fall damage taken`
 6. Sprint Speed
-   `Sprint faster, travel more.`
+   `Sprint faster, travel more`

 ## Media